 I recently wrote a small web app in PHP that needs a database.
 So I chose MySQL with the idea that it would be efficient and not taking up any memory.
 My droplet has 1GB of RAM with 30GB of storage on Ubuntu 16.04.
-I started noticing the memory problem after I was getting warnings from APT trying to update my packages list (FATAL -> Failed to fork
+I started noticing the memory problem after I was getting warnings from APT trying to update my packages list (FATAL -> Failed to fork).

-So then I ran ps -eo pmem,pcpu,vsize,pid,cmd | sort -k 1 -nr | head -2
+So then I ran ps -eo pmem,pcpu,vsize,pid,cmd | sort -k 1 -nr | head -2 to check what processes were using all the memory.
+Here is the output:

 80.0 0.0 2611632 1236 /usr/sbin/mysqld